Delayed and fast rising radio flares from an optical and X-ray detected tidal disruption event in the center of a dwarf galaxy: OBSERVATION AND DATA

 The location of \src was also covered in the Australian Square Kilometre Array Pathfinder (ASKAP) Variables and Slow Transients Survey \citep[VAST;][]{Murphy2021}, the Rapid ASKAP Continuum Survey \citep[RACS;][]{McConnell2020}, Evolutionary Map of the Universe Pilot Survey \citep[EMU;][]{Norris2021}, and the First Large Absorption Survey in H I \citep[FLASH;][]{Allison2022}.
 RACS is a large-area survey in the low frequency at 887.5 MHz covering the entire radio sky south of declination $+41^{\circ}$ with typical sensitivities of 0.25-0.3 mJy/beam.
 RACS began observations in 2019 April and is now undertaking its mid-band observations at 1.36 GHz \citep{Duchesne2023}, with a resolution of $\sim$10\arcsec.
 By incorporating data from RACS, VAST was designed to detect astronomical phenomena that vary on timescales accessible in the ASKAP imaging mode (from $\sim$5 s to several years).
 EMU Pilot Survey covers a total area of 270 square deg and is composed of 10 pointing fields, each of which was observed for 10 hrs at 943 MHz with an instantaneous 288 MHz bandwidth.
 The primary goal of EMU is to make a deep (rms noise levels of 10-20 $\mu$Jy/beam) radio continuum survey of the entire southern sky, extending as far north as +30$^\circ$.
 FLASH is a wide field survey to detect 21-cm absorption lines in the continuum spectra of radio sources at intermediate redshifts, and is planned to cover 80\% of the sky at frequencies between 711.5 and 999.5 MHz.
 We retrieved all the RACS, VAST, EMU, and FLASH survey data currently available through the CASDA archive\footnote{https://data.csiro.au/domain/casda}, consisting of 20 individual images observed between 2019 Aug 27 and 2023 Oct 29, with a cadence down to 1 day.
 While there is no radio emission in the first 11 epochs, a bright radio source was detected after 2021 June 25 whose flux is still rising.
 This confirms the transient radio brightening of \src discovered by VLASS.

-To secure the radio detections, we used the {\tt IMFIT} task in CASA to fit the radio emission component with a two-dimensional elliptical Gaussian model to determine the position, integrated and peak flux density.
-For non-detections, we report the 3$\sigma$ upper limit on the flux, based on the map rms at the off-source position, which is in the range {249.3--616.0 $\mu$Jy/beam}.
+To secure the radio detections, we used the {\tt IMFIT} task in CASA to fit the radio emission component with a two-dimensional elliptical Gaussian model to determine the position, integrated and peak flux density. {The best-fit radio position from the VLASS epoch III observation is RA = $02^{\rm h}33^{\rm m}46\fs9361$ and DEC = -01$\arcdeg$01$\arcmin$28\farcs3760.
+In comparison with the position of optical flare given by ZTF (Section 2.1), we found a positional offset of $\sim 0\farcs4$,][]{Lacy2020}.
+Therefore, the optical and radio flares are spatially coincident, indicating that they are physically connected. } For non-detections, we report the 3$\sigma$ upper limit on the flux, based on the map rms at the off-source position, which is in the range {249.3--616.0 $\mu$Jy/beam}.
 The radio emission at the three bands is unresolved and no extended emission is detected.
 The compactness of radio emission is confirmed by the ratios of integrated and peak flux density, which are in the range 0.95--1.23, with a median of 1.03.
 For consistency, only peak flux densities are used in our following analysis.
 The VLASS and ASKAP observation log and flux density measurements are presented in Table 1.
 Since the VAST, EMU and FLASH observations have little difference in the central frequency, we will adopt the same frequency of 0.89 GHz in our following analysis.